 This is one near and dear to our hearts here at Enzoic.
 One of the best ways to ratchet up the strength of your users’ passwords is to screen them against lists of dictionary passwords and known compromised passwords.

-All three of these recommendations are things we have been advising for some time now and the NIST password screening recommendation is made trivial with our Password Strength Meter or RESTful API service.
+All three of these recommendations are things we have been advising for some time now and the NIST password screening recommendation is made simpler with Enzoic for Active Directory or our RESTful API service.

 While it wasn’t explicitly mentioned in the NIST guidelines, we contend that another important security practice is checking your user credentials against a list of known compromised credentials, something we can also help with.
 We predict this will show up in their next version soon. 🙂